 November 11th,1918 was the day that the First World War ended.
-It was a horrific war in which words cannot fully describe the atrocities experienced by soldiers such as poison , Trench Foot, losing friends and being forced to kill.
-We cannot forget those who fought for us; those who believed a better world required peace, freedom and prosperity.
+It was a horrific war in which words cannot describe.
+Poison Gas, Trenches, Trench Foot, victory and defeat.
+Soldiers around the world have experienced terrible events.
+We cannot forget those who fought for us; those who believed in peace, freedom and prosperity.
+Young men died to make the world a better place, and did so honourably.
 It is our duty to ensure none of their sacrafices are in vain.
 When the clock strikes 12 am on November 12th, 2015 and forward, don’t forget about the day before.
 Don’t forget the importance of Rememberence Day.
 It is our duty to remember and honour those who died.

 In Flanders fields the poppies blow